John III Sobieski: Battle of Vienna

 The Pope and other foreign dignitaries hailed Sobieski as the "Savior of Vienna and Western European civilization."
 In a letter to his wife, he wrote, "All the common people kissed my hands, my feet, my clothes; others only touched me, saying: 'Ah, let us kiss so valiant a hand!'"

-The war with the Ottomans was not yet over, and Sobieski continued the campaign with the Battle of Párkány on 7–9 October.
+The war against the Ottomans was not yet over, and Sobieski continued the campaign with the Battle of Párkány on 7–9 October.
 After early victories, the Polish found themselves a junior partner in the Holy League, gaining no lasting territorial or political rewards.
 The prolonged and indecisive war also weakened Sobieski's position at home.
 For the next four years Poland would blockade the key fortress at Kamenets, and Ottoman Tatars would raid the borderlands.
 In 1691, Sobieski undertook another expedition to Moldavia, with slightly better results, but still with no decisive victories.

 Later years and death

 Although the King spent much time on the battlefields, which could suggest a good state of health, towards the end of his life he became seriously and increasingly ill.

 King John III Sobieski died in Wilanów, Poland on 17 June 1696 from a sudden heart attack.
 His wife, Marie Casimire Louise, died in 1716 in Blois, France, and her body was returned to Poland.
-They are interred together in Wawel Cathedral, Kraków, although his heart is interned separately in the Church of the Transfiguration in Warsaw, Poland.
+They are interred together in Wawel Cathedral, Kraków, although his heart is interred separately in the Church of the Transfiguration in Warsaw, Poland.
 He was succeeded by Augustus II.

 Legacy and significance

 Sobieski is remembered in Poland as a "hero king", victor at Vienna who defeated the Ottoman threat, an image that became particularly well recognized after his story was told in many works of 19th-century literature.
 In the Polish Biographical Dictionary he is described as "an individual above his contemporaries, but still one of them"; an oligarch and a magnate, interested in personal wealth and power.
 His ambitions for the most part were instilled in him by his beloved wife, whom he undoubtedly loved more than any throne (when being forced to divorce her and marry the former Queen as a condition to gain the throne, he immediately refused the throne) and tended to obey, at times blindly.

 He failed to reform the ailing Commonwealth, and to secure the throne for his heir.
 At the same time, he displayed high military prowess, he was well educated and literate, and a patron of science and arts.
 He supported the astronomer Johannes Hevelius, mathematician Adam Adamandy Kochański and the historian and poet Wespazjan Kochowski.
 His Wilanów Palace became the first of many palaces that would dot the lands of the Commonwealth over the next two centuries.

+In 2024, the city of Vienna rejected a monument to King Jan Sobieski due to concerns about Islamophobia and anti-Turkish sentiment.